 What is the PRCC?

 The Presbyterian and Reformed Commission on Chaplains and Military Personnel is the organization that endorses the chaplains of 7 theologically-tied Reformed denominations.
 Go here to discover the details: “About the PRCC.”
-Chaplain Douglas E. Lee is both the Director, MNA Chaplain Ministries for the PCA and the Executive Director of the PRCC.
+Chaplain Jim Carter is both the Director, MNA Chaplain Ministries for the PCA and the Executive Director of the PRCC.

 What are the main responsibilities of the military chaplain and what skills are required?